 Using latex paint over oil primer creates outstanding results.
 However, you need to prepare well.
 The combination works best when working with unfinished and wooden surfaces.
 For unfinished surfaces, the primer gives a good seal and surface coverage.
 For wooden surfaces, oil-based primers prevent it from bleeding or releasing tannins.
 It prevents the wood from expanding.

 Combining latex paint and oil-based primer gives a robust result.
-While oil-basedOpens in a new tab. primer works best with some woods, latex is a great option for softwood.
+While oil-based primer works best with some woods, latex is a great option for softwood.

 When using latex paint over oil-based primer, you first need to plan your workspace and ensure enough ventilation.
 Then clean the surface to remove any contaminants.
 The next step involves sanding the surface.
 But if sanding is not required, you can apply primer.
 After the primer dries, you can sand the surface lightly then paint it.
 Lastly, seal the painted object to extend its lifespan.